Flows in the Space of Interacting Chiral Boson Theories: Introduction

 Another motivation for studying this operator is that the corresponding commuting $\TT$-like and root-$\TT$-like flows in four spacetime dimensions, with the initial condition given by the free Maxwell Lagrangian, were shown in \cite{Conti:2018jho,Babaei-Aghbolagh:2022uij,Ferko:2022iru,Conti:2022egv,Ferko:2023ruw} to produce an interesting family of gauge theories referred to as ModMax-Born-Infeld, which was first written down in \cite{Bandos:2020hgy}.
 This family depends on two parameters $\lambda$ and $\gamma$.
 When $\gamma$ is taken to zero, the theory reduces to the $4d$ Born-Infeld model which gives an effective description of the gauge dynamics on a D3-brane.
 As $\lambda \to 0$, one recovers the so-called Modified Maxwell or ModMax theory, which is the unique conformally invariant and electric-magnetic duality-invariant extension of the Maxwell theory \cite{Bandos:2020jsw}.
-This theory can be supersymmetrized \cite{Bandos:2021rqy,Kuzenko:2021cvx,Kuzenko:2021pqm} and the entire class of ModMax-Born-Infeld theories can be lifted to a similar family of $6d$ chiral tensor theories \cite{Bandos:2020hgy} which also satisfies commuting stress tensor flow equations \cite{Ferko:2024zth}.
-For an introduction to these and other theories of non-linear electrodynamics, see the lecture notes \cite{Sorokin:2021tge}.
+This theory can be supersymmetrized \cite{Bandos:2021rqy,Kuzenko:2021cvx,Kuzenko:2021pqm}, or deformed to include higher derivative interactions \cite{Kuzenko:2024zra}, it admits a family of Carrollian analogues \cite{Chen:2024vho}, and the entire class of ModMax-Born-Infeld theories can be lifted to a similar family of $6d$ chiral tensor theories \cite{Bandos:2020hgy} which also satisfies commuting stress tensor flow equations \cite{Ferko:2024zth}.\footnote{See \cite{Deger:2024jfh} for a construction of solutions of the $6d$ ModMax-like chiral tensor theory coupled to gravity.} For an introduction to theories of non-linear electrodynamics, see the lecture notes \cite{Sorokin:2021tge}.